 Once you’ve mastered the single leg exercises with just your bodyweight (or with a light resistant band) mentioned previously, you need to move onto more loaded exercises that challenge your hip abduction strength.

-These are exercises that have your leg moving laterally (sideways), which places a greater demand on hip abduction strength.
-Your hip abduction strength is likely weak, which is why your knees are caving in the first place.
+These exercises have your leg moving laterally (sideways), placing a greater demand on hip abduction strength.
+Your hip abduction strength is likely weak, so your knees are caving in the first place.

 As a result, you should prioritize the following exercises: